unismx/Crocodil/README.md

-# 🐊💉 Crocodil — Lightweight Dependency Injection for Swift
+# 🐊💉 Crocodil — Dependency Injection Library for Swift

 Crocodil is a dependency injection (DI) library for Swift that provides a straightforward, boilerplate-free way to manage dependencies in your applications.